stsiwo/go_concepts/basics.md

 // without pointer receivers (receiver argument) like '(v Vertex)', it just pass the copy of properties
 // and above code (Scale(2)) does not affect properties of v (v.X = 3, and v.Y = 3)
 ```

+### maps

+in Go, map = hash map.

+CRUD operation with the map is constant time on the average.

+the key value type must be comparable but never use 'float' type. this is because 'float' might produce 'NaN' beause of a dubious operation (e.g., divided by 0, ...). and this always results in 'false' when comparison. that's why you should avoid using the 'float'.

 ### class